 Russian tycoon Magomedov arrested on embezzlement charges

-Russian authorities on Saturday arrested billionaire Ziyavudin Magomedov on charges of embezzling more than US$35 million, in one of the highest-profile prosecutions of a Russian tycoon in years.
+The co-owner of Russia's Summa investment and trading group, Ziyavudin Magomedov, has been detained in Russia, sources told Reuters on Saturday, without giving further details.

-MOSCOW: Russian authorities on Saturday arrested billionaire Ziyavudin Magomedov on charges of embezzling more than US$35 million, in one of the highest-profile prosecutions of a Russian tycoon in years.
+MOSCOW: Russian authorities on Saturday arrested billionaire Ziyavudin Magomedov on charges of embezzling more than US$35 million (24.99 million pounds), in one of the highest-profile prosecutions of a Russian tycoon in years.

 Magomedov denied the charges at a pre-trial hearing, where a judge ordered that he be held in custody until May 30.